 I feel like I fight every day to be who I see in the mirror.
 It's not so easy to stay positive in a negative world.
 The harder I search for the light, the darker it gets in my mind.
 Is that normal?
 I remember a time in my life when the light was all I saw, but then everything changed for me in the blink of an eye.
 Darkness became my new friend, and the light that sat within my eyes slowly faded into the background of my mind.

 It was never easy to walk through the world faking my feelings, all because others told me my feelings were wrong.
 It was never easy wearing a smile when I wanted to frown.
 It was never easy to laugh when I wanted to cry, but I did it because it was better than watching the pity shine through the eyes of those I cared about.
 Life hasn't been easy, but I love it because honestly, I'm sure there is a reason I am here at this time.

-I realized too much overthinking and not enough enjoyment in life creates imbalances.
+I realized that too much overthinking and not enough enjoyment in life creates imbalances.
 The imbalance creates chaos and forces change.
 I learned that in elementary school.
-I feel as though no one paid attention in basic science class, most were too busy trying to act grown believing learning what they taught in school was pointless.
-Most failed in that basic knowledge (or common sense if you will) to worried about trying to control everything they themselves created, forgetting that God already did that many times before and it never worked..
+I feel as though no one paid attention in basic science class.
+Most were too busy trying to act grown believing learning what they were taught in school was pointless.
+Most failed in that basic knowledge (or common sense if you will) to worry about trying to control everything they themselves created, forgetting that God already did that many times before and it never worked..

 My dad always told me..

 "You can try every which way you want, but at the end of the day, even God knows what you are thinking because God is the very thing that holds our world together..
 God is all things.
 I'm not talking about the man that men painted God to be to better understand him but the universe that so many take for granted and try to take credit for discovering".-Charles White.